fairtracks/fairtracks_standard/docs/fairtracks-properties-document-info-properties-contains-augmented-metadata.md

 https://raw.githubusercontent.com/fairtracks/fairtracks_standard/v1/current/json/schema/fairtracks.schema.json#/properties/doc_info/properties/has_augmented_metadata
 ```

-Set to true if the metadata properties with augmented=True is set in the JSON document, as returned by the fairtracks_augment service
+Set to true if the metadata properties with augmented=true is set in the JSON document, as returned by the fairtracks_augment service

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                               |